An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Background of the VRP

-The mathematical model and solution of the VRP is first proposed by Dantzig and Ramser \cite{ref13} in 1959.
-A few years later, Clarke and Wright \cite{ref14} proposed an more effective greedy heuristic to solve the VRP, which also launched the research boom of the VRP.
-The VRP can be defined as follow: for a series of nodes with different demands, the goal is to plan routes with the lowest total cost under various side constraints \cite{ref15,ref16}, so that vehicles can serve these nodes sequentially according to the planning routes.
-With the widely application in the real world, the VRP needs to consider more and more constraints which lead to many variants are derived.
-Fig.~\ref{Fig:1} presents a hierarchy of the VRP variants.
+The mathematical model of the VRP is first proposed by Dantzig and Ramser \cite{ref2} in 1959.
+A few years later, Clarke and Wright \cite{ref3} proposed an effective greedy algorithm to solve the VRP, which also launched a research boom in the VRP.
+The VRP can be defined as follows: for a series of nodes with different demands, the aim is to plan routes with the lowest total cost under various side constraints \cite{ref16,ref17} for vehicles to serve these nodes sequentially according to the planning routes.
+With its wide application in the real world, the VRP must consider more constraints, which results in the derivation of many variants.
+Fig.~\ref{Fig:1} presents the hierarchy of VRP variants.

-Among them, the basic version of the VRP is the Capacitated Vehicle Routing Problem (CVRP) \cite{ref17,ref18}.
-Capacity constraint of the CVRP refers to the total demand of a vehicle should not exceed capacity limits and each node's demand served by \emph{n} same vehicles \cite{ref19}.
-This kind of problem has the following characteristics: (1) Vehicles leave from the deport and return to the deport; (2) Vehicles are allowed to visit each customer on a set of routes exactly once; (3) Each customer has a non-negative demand of delivery.
+The basic version of the VRP is the capacitated vehicle routing problem (CVRP) \cite{ref18,ref19}.
+In the CVRP, each customer is served only once and the sum of goods carried by a vehicle should not exceed its capacity \cite{ref20}.
+This type of problem has the following characteristics: (1) vehicles leave from the depot and return to it; (2) vehicles are permitted to visit each customer on a set of routes exactly once; (3) each customer has a non-negative demand of delivery.
 Fig.~\ref{Fig:2} is the schematic diagram of the CVRP.